-- A. Employee Moving Allowances - Assistance-When an employee is requested by an employing organization to move to a new location or a person is being called into denominational service, the employer may provide the following assistance: - a.
+- A. Employee Moving Allowances - 1.
+Assistance-When an employee is requested by an employing organization to move to a new location or a person is being called into denominational service, the employer may provide the following assistance: - a.
 An amount to cover freight/van charges and insurance up to maximums established by the employer. - b.
 Travel expense and a per diem as per current policy and 100 percent of the regular mileage allowance to move the employee's car or up to two cars for employee and spouse to the new field of employment. - c.
-A flat amount rounded up to the nearest \$10 to cover packing and other moving costs as follows:

-Employee - 16.5 percent of the Remuneration Factor Spouse - 16.5 percent of the Remuneration Factor A single parent/legal guardian with dependent children may be granted 33 percent of the Remuneration Factor as a moving allowance.
+A flat amount rounded up to the nearest \$10 to cover packing and other moving costs as follows: Employee 16.5 percent of the Remuneration Factor; Spouse 16.5 percent of the Remuneration Factor.
+A single parent/legal guardian with dependent children may be granted 33 percent of the Remuneration Factor as a moving allowance. - d.

-- d.
 Automobile Registration and Excise Tax-Employees who are called to another state and who are required to pay duplicate excise tax/sales tax, license, and certification/inspection fees may report such expense on one car if they register their car within 90 days of moving to the new area.
 If the employee has a spouse, the above expenses may also be reported on a second car. - e.
 In cases where it may be necessary to negotiate a bridge loan in order to secure a home at the new location, the bridge loan interest may be reimbursed by the new employer for the same time period during which the employee is eligible to receive duplicate housing allowances in addition to the duplicate and special housing allowance.
 This bridge loan interest would be considered outside of the ceiling for which special assistance may be given. - 2.
-Maximum Assistance-The allowances referred to in b., c., and d. shall be limited to two vehicles and two flat moving allowances per family even though both spouses are employed. - 3.
-Sharing Moving Expenses-When calls are extended to a husband and wife to join two different denominational institutional organizations in the same area, the cost of moving shall be shared by the calling organizations.
-However, when the initial call is for one spouse and the other spouse obtains employment, the organization that initiates the primary call shall be responsible for the full cost of the move.
+Maximum Assistance-The allowances referred to in b., c., and d. shall be limited to two vehicles and two flat moving allowances per family even though both spouses are employed.

+- 3. Sharing Moving Expenses-When calls are extended to a husband and wife to join two different denominational institutional organizations in the same area, the cost of moving shall be shared by the calling organizations.
+However, when the initial call is for one spouse and the other spouse obtains employment, the organization that initiates the primary call shall be responsible for the full cost of the move. - 4.
+Tax Law Changes for 2018-With the tax law changes in 2018 in the United States, making all of the moving expenses/reimbursements taxable, the employing organization may offer up to 35% for the tax assistance on the total allowable moving expense to cover the additional taxes due from the employee move.
+This is retroactive to January 1, 2018.
+This policy would also apply to retiring employees.

-(Y 23 05) - B. Retiring Employee's Moving Allowance
+B. Retiring Employee's Moving Allowance